South no longer an AIADMK bastion

 DMK’s former Minister I. Periasamy from Dindigul said the AIADMK’s victory in Theni was “mysterious.”
 With the help of a large posse of police and some key officials, the AIADMK had “managed” the win, he alleged.

-Senior journalist and writer B. Thirumalai said that the election results had shown that the southern districts were no more a favourite of the AIADMK alone.
+Senior journalist and writer B. Thirumalai said that the election results had shown that the southern districts were no more a favourite of the AIADMK.
 The region had once returned party founder MGR and Jayalalithaa to the Assembly as Chief Minister.

 For now, it is celebration time for the DMK and its allies in southern districts.